 How many times will I be contacted for this survey?

 The Survey of Income and Program Participation is a longitudinal survey designed to provide a continuing measure of the economic condition of the United States over time.
-We will contact respondents once a year for 3 to 5 years to update their information.
+We will contact Survey Participants once a year for 3 to 5 years to update their information.
 This allows us to study changes over time.